timlabs/uscode/United States Code/TITLE 10-ARMED FORCES/Subtitle A-General Military Law/PART II-PERSONNEL/CHAPTER 36-PROMOTION, SEPARATION, AND INVOLUNTARY RETIREMENT OF OFFICERS ON THE ACTIVE-DUTY LIST/SUBCHAPTER V-ADDITIONAL PROVISIONS RELATING TO PROMOTION, SEPARATION, AND RETIREMENT.md

     * (C) are junior to the junior officer in the promotion zone for that competitive category.

 ### §646.
 Consideration of performance as a member of the Joint Staff
-* The Secretary of Defense, in consultation with the Chairman of the Joint Chiefs of Staff, shall ensure that officer personnel policies of the Army, Navy, Air Force, and Marine Corps concerning promotion, retention, and assignment give appropriate consideration to the performance of an officer as a member of the Joint Staff.
+* The Secretary of Defense, in consultation with the Chairman of the Joint Chiefs of Staff, shall ensure that officer personnel policies of the Army, Navy, Air Force, Marine Corps, and Space Force concerning promotion, retention, and assignment give appropriate consideration to the performance of an officer as a member of the Joint Staff.

 ### §647.
 Force shaping authority
 * (a) AUTHORITY.—The Secretary concerned may, solely for the purpose of restructuring an armed force under the jurisdiction of that Secretary—

   * (1) discharge an officer described in subsection (b); or

-  * (2) transfer such an officer from the active-duty list of that armed force to the reserve active-status list of a reserve component of that armed force.
+  * (2) transfer such an officer from the active-duty list of that armed force to the reserve active-status list of a reserve component.

 * (b) COVERED OFFICERS.—(1) The authority under this section may be exercised in the case of an officer who—